 Follow-Up With Contacts: Another critical aspect of real estate networking is the follow-up process.
 In fact, this is one of the top mistakes most investors make when networking, as sending a “thank you” email is not sufficient enough.
 Although it’s a good start, it’s not enough to create a sustainable and consistent way to stay in contact with them.

 Because spending time at networking events is an investment into future ventures, as well as growing your database of contacts, it’s important you develop a process for consistent follow up.
+(Especially if you dip your toe into raising private money.)
 The first step is to make contact within 24 to 48 hours after the event.
 Whether through email or a phone call, make sure to follow up with contacts you’ve made from the previous networking event.
 This way you’re still fresh in their memory and will have better luck receiving a response back.
 In addition, you’ll want to categorize every contact you make with information (how you met, what you’ve discussed, etc).
 This will not only help to remember everyone you meet, but also set up a systematic way of staying in touch.

 Practice, Practice, Practice: The last rule of real estate networking is practicing the right etiquette.
 Although it may seem foreign to you now, learning how to mingle with others is a powerful tool in real estate and one that you’ll want to master.
 By attending networking events on a regular basis, starting dialogue with people you don’t know, and learning how to help (and compliment) others, investors will be better prepared to take advantage of networking events, including leveraging their contacts for their success.
 The importance of networking is second to none, but practicing your skill set will help to build and preserve your skills.